Is Your Oral History Legal and Ethical?

 Oral History Association [USA], The Principles and Best Practices for Oral History, OHA, revised October 2009, online at http://www.oralhistory.org/do-oral-history/principles-and-practices/

-Tim Padfield, Copyright for Archivists and Records Managers, fourth revised edition, London: Facet, 2010.
+Tim Padfield, Copyright for Archivists and Records Managers, fifth revised edition, London: Facet, 2015.

 This comprehensive manual outlines copyright law in the UK with special reference to materials relevant to archive and records collections such as maps, legal records, records of local authorities, records of churches and faiths, most notably unpublished works.
 It also offers advice on rights in the electronic environment and the problems associated with rights clearance; and covers related areas such as moral rights and rights in databases.